XCMG: Group formation and early expansion (1989–1999)

-2011 to Present
+Globalization and restructuring (2011–present)

-In 2011, XCMG launched its "Hanfeng Plan", reforming its strategic management model with 5 business units.
-The group also signed an agreement with the Venezuelan government to establish a local construction equipment manufacturing joint-venture company.
-Meanwhile, XCMG merged with two high-end hydraulic technology providers, AMCA (Netherlands) and Fluitronics (Germany).
-That year, XCMG ranked 5th in the global construction machinery industry.
+In 2011, XCMG launched its “Hanfeng Plan,” reorganizing its operations into five major business units.
+The group also entered into cooperation with the Venezuelan government to establish a local construction equipment manufacturing joint venture.
+That same year, XCMG acquired high-end hydraulic technology providers AMCA (Netherlands) and Fluitronics (Germany) and ranked fifth globally in the construction machinery industry.